Milo-sipper/Milo-sipper/README.md

 ### Hello

-Idk what im doing here when i main photog
+Idk what im doing here when I main photog

 but anyways here are some of my achievements: